irissorg/writing-analysis-in-social-care/content/02 Thinking about social work writing/index.md

 Case notes, emails, assessment reports and handwritten notes.

-### Digital (usually using ICT systems) and handwritten writing (usually in the form of notebooks) is part of everyday practice for different purposes
+### Digital (usually using ICT systems) and handwritten writing (usually in the form of notebooks) are part of everyday practice for different purposes

 ### There are a small number of core words in social work written discourse